aztfmods/terraform-azurerm-vnet/README.md

 Before running these tests, ensure that both Go and Terraform are installed on your system.
 To execute a specific test, use the following command ```make <test-target>```

+## Testing

+This GitHub repository is equipped with a Makefile designed to run a series of tests, each of which corresponds to different example use cases provided within the repository.
+The testing process is crafted to assess and validate various configurations, contributing to the stability and reliability of the module.

+Before embarking on the testing journey, ensure that both Go and Terraform are installed on your system.
+The execution of a specific test is as simple as entering the command make <test-target>.

+This Makefile defines three different types of tests: test_local, test_extended, and test, each having a unique role and purpose:

+test_local: This test is ideal for local deployments, as it allows overriding the workload and environment values.
+It uses the vnet_extended_test.go file within the tests directory to run the tests.
+The command for executing this test is make test_local.

+test_extended: This test serves a broader purpose.
+It runs a comprehensive suite of tests using the complete example provided in the vnet_extended_test.go file within the tests directory.
+This test is utilized for additional checks in the GitHub workflow, making it the default test for the module.
+To run this test, use the command make test_extended.

+test: This test is designed to accommodate specific use cases.
+By providing a specific test name in the GitHub workflow, the test executes that particular deployment test.
+It uses the vnet_test.go file within the tests directory.
+To execute this test, use the command make test.

+Each of these tests contribute to the robustness and resilience of the module, helping to ensure that it performs consistently and accurately under various scenarios and configurations.

 ## Authors

 Module is maintained by [Dennis Kool](https://github.com/dkooll) with help from [these awesome contributors](https://github.com/aztfmods/module-azurerm-vnet/graphs/contributors).